Mega Time Squad

 Mega Time Squad is a 2018 New Zealand action-adventure crime comedy film produced, written and directed by Tim van Dammen and starring Anton Tennet and Jonathan Brugh.
 The film premiered at Fantasia International Film Festival on 17 July 2018 and by the end of September was locally premiered at Sydney Underground Film Festival.
 Later on, the film had its international premiere at the Chicago Cinema Society's Chicago Filmmakers section on 20 November 2018.

 Plot

 In Thames, New Zealand, John is a petty thief who works alongside Sheldon, his boss.
 One day, during an attempted heist he steels a bracelet which upon putting it on can send one travelling through time.
-But time traveling can be unpredictable, and John, unknowingly ends up cloning himself.
+But time travelling can be unpredictable, and John, unknowingly ends up cloning himself.
 The clone then clones another John, and another.
 To keep his clones in check, John forms a "Mega Time Squad".